Isganzella/Isganzella/README.md

 - 👋 Hi, I’m @Isganzella
 - 👀 I’m interested in ...
 Programação
 - 🌱 I’m currently learning ...
+Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... qualquer projeto
-- 📫 How to reach me ...
+- 📫 How to reach me ... misganzella@gmai.com - phone - (49) 9982851992

 <!---
 Isganzella/Isganzella is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.